Leveraging technology to prevent elder abuse in Victoria and NSW

-Why we need digital witnessing enshrined in law
+Why we needed digital witnessing enshrined in law

-Often, the law requires solicitors to be physically present to witness the making or revoking of these documents.
-This has been made impossible by COVID-19 restrictions that have prevented lawyers from meeting with their clients physically.
+Previously, lawyers were required to be physically present to witness the making or revoking of these documents.
+This became impossible when COVID-19 restrictions were put in place that prevented lawyers from meeting with their clients physically.

-Increased use of digital platforms to witness documents means that people who previously had difficulties commuting and accessing courts or their lawyer’s office can now do so wherever they are.
-For people who live in regional areas, or for who commuting brings about other issues (family commitments, disability, transport or limited financial resources), witnessing documents remotely increases equal access to legal advocacy.
+Increased use of digital platforms to witness documents means that people who previously had difficulties in accessing courts or their lawyer’s office can now execute these keylegal documents via audio visual link.